sabitovvt/vscode-favorites-panel/README.md

 # Favorites Panel

-Adds a panel for accessing frequently used files, Internet addresses, programs, commands, snippets.
+Adds a panel for accessing frequently used files, URLs, programs, commands, snippets.

 ![Favorites Panel](preview/screenshot_0.png)

 ## Features

 - Quick access to your favorite files
+- Quick access to favorite commands
 - Quick access to favorite URLs
 - Fast launch of applications
-- Quick access to your favorite files
-- Quick access to favorite commands
 - Setting icons for commands

 ## Extension Settings

 The extension requires initial configuration.
 Edit the settings file VSCODE.
 If extension settings are not specified, demo settings will be used.

-The extension settings are in section **"favoritesPanel.commands": []** in the Settings(settings.json)
+The extension settings are in section **"favoritesPanel.commands": []** in the Settings(settings.json).

-You can also place settings in custom files
+You can also place settings in custom files.

 The order of displaying the settings:
 - **Settings: favoritesPanel.commands**